Point evaluation for polynomials on the circle: Proof of Theorem

+\end{proof} Note that in the proof of Theorem \ref{thm:cor61analogi} we replaced $K_{d,p}(\tau; \theta)$ by its positive part, and we also applied the Cauchy--Schwarz inequality.
+It follows that the upper bound for $\mathscr{C}_{d,p}$ obtained with this technique cannot be optimal for $p \neq 2$.

-It is an immediate consequence of Theorem \ref{thm:cor61analogi} that where $\Lambda$ is the set of sequences of possible arguments of the zeroes of the extremal function $\varphi_{d,p}$.
-To prove Theorem \ref{thm:main} we will determine the supremum \eqref{eq:1546} for $2 \leq d \leq 4$ and $ 2 \leq p \leq 4$, leading to a slightly better upper bound stated in Theorem \ref{thm:uppergood} below.
+Using Theorem \ref{thm:cor61analogi}, we will prove Theorem \ref{thm:main} by determining the supremum in where $\Lambda \subseteq T_d$ is a set of sequences of possible arguments of the zeroes of the extremal function $\varphi_{d,p}$, for $2 \leq d \leq 4$ and $ 2 \leq p \leq 4$.
 The argument follows the lines of what was done in \cite{Instanes}.
-In particular, due to Lemma \ref{lem:Turan}, for any integer $d$ we let $\Lambda=\Lambda_d$ where we define
+In particular, due to Lemma \ref{lem:Turan}, for any integer $d$ we can restrict $\Lambda$ to the set $\Lambda_d$, where we define